0808 808 4000 Get help now

 Making an offer

 You can make an offer to the council before they use enforcement action.
 Work out how much you can afford to pay each month.
-You can use our Digital Advice Tool to work out your budget.
+You can use My Money Steps to work out your budget.
 Send your offer and budget to the council as soon as possible.
 If they refuse your offer start making your payments straight away anyway.
 This will show the council that you can afford your offer.

 Bailiffs